Know what to pack for a Moroccan road trip with our complete Morocco Packing List.

-One young man who guided us up to the waterfalls walks 5 hours each way up and down the mountain to find work in Fatima- not surprisingly; he only works 3 days a week!
+One young man who guided us up to the waterfalls walks five hours each way up and down the mountain to find work in Fatima.
+Not surprisingly; he only works three days a week!

 Harvested in spring by the women, traditionally the nut was fed to the goats who then digest them breaking down the outer coating.
-The nut was then retrieved from the goat dung, not unlike the coveted Lewak coffee of Indonesia, toasted and processed into a range of products ranging from oil to beauty products.
+The nut was later retrieved from the goat dung, not unlike the coveted Lewak coffee of Indonesia, toasted and processed into a range of products ranging from oil to beauty products.

-Ok – sifting through goat dung is not everyone’s cup of tea and the process may not sound terribly savoury but the end result is beautiful.
+While sifting through goat dung is not everyone’s cup of tea, and the process may not sound savoury, the result is beautiful.
 Especially the lovely butter type dip served with a light roti style bread.
 It is nutty, chocolaty and incredibly delicious.

 After making it over the dizzying heights of the High Atlas, we start to head closer to sea level on our way to the World Heritage Site of Ait Benhaddou.

 Ait Benhaddou is a village of clustered Berber Kasbahs dating back more than 12,000 years.
 The site was once one of the most important fortress strongholds on the old Salt Road when caravans brought slaves, gold, ivory and salt from Saharan Africa to Marrakech and beyond.

 Some of the films made here have included Lawrence of Arabia, Indiana Jones, Gladiator and more recently Game of Thrones, season 3.
 This is the setting for Yunkai, the Yellow City.

 The mud brick, incredibly ancient structure has been declared a UNESCO world heritage site.
-It is also still home to local Berber people who live in parts of the old Kasbah, maintaining it by the same building methods of 12,000 years ago.
+It is also still home to local Berber people who live in parts of the old Kasbah, maintaining it by the same building methods used 12,000 years ago.